philogicae/torrent-search-mcp/README.md

 -   An active YggTorrent account and passkey (Optional).
 -   Python 3.10+ (required for PyPI install).
 -   [`uv`](https://github.com/astral-sh/uv) (for local development)
+-   Chromium and its required dependencies
 -   Docker and Docker Compose (for Docker setup)

 ### Configuration (Optional)

-This application requires your YggTorrent passkey to interact with the API.
+This application requires a passkey if you want to interact with YggTorrent.

-1.  **Find your Passkey**: On the YggTorrent website, navigate to `Mon compte` -> `Mes paramètres`.
-Your passkey is part of the tracker URL, which looks like `http://tracker.p2p-world.net:8080/{YOUR_PASSKEY}/announce`.
+1.  **Find your Passkey**: On the YggTorrent website, navigate to `Mon compte` -> `PASSKEY` field.

 2.  **Set Environment Variable**: The application reads the passkey from the `YGG_PASSKEY` environment variable.
 The recommended way to set this is by creating a `.env` file in your project's root directory.
 The application will load it automatically.